craftercms/docs/source/developers/projects/craftercms/index.rst

 ||                         || $CRAFTER_LOGS_DIR/mongodb                                          |
 +--------------------------+---------------------------------------------------------------------+

-Here are the environment variables used for MariaDb in ``crafter.sh``:
+Here are the environment variables used for MariaDb in ``crafter.sh``.
+You must change the pre-configured default values for environment variables for passwords such as ``MARIADB_PASSWD`` to secure your installation.
+See :ref:`securing-your-crafter-cms-install` for more information on changing the values.

 +--------------------------+---------------------------------------------------------------------+
 || MariaDb                 || Description                                                        |